Important tax reminders for people selling a home

 Contribute salary deferral

-Taxpayers can make a deferral to a retirement plan.
+Taxpayers can make a salary deferral to a retirement plan.
 This helps maximize the tax credit available for eligible contributions.
-Taxpayers should make sure their total salary deferral contributions do not exceed the limit for 2019.
+Taxpayers should make sure their total salary deferral contributions do not exceed the $19,500 limit for 2020.

 Think about tax refunds

 Taxpayers should be careful not to expect getting a refund by a certain date.
-This is especially true for taxpayers who plan to use their refund when making major purchases or paying bills.
-Just as each tax return is unique and individual, so is each taxpayer's refund.
-Taxpayers can take steps now to make sure the IRS can process their return next year.
+This is especially true for those who plan to use their refund to make major purchases or pay bills.
+Just as each tax return is unique to the individual, so is each taxpayer's refund.
+Taxpayers can take steps now to get ready to file their federal tax return in 2021.

 Apply for or renew your ITIN